Question about Bosch SHU5315UC Dishwasher

 Even if your home water supply appears hot, it's not hot enough and must be heated by the dishwasher to insure a proper clean and dry.

-The issue with your dishwasher likely lye`s within`the electronic timer/control, specifically the heater relay solder joint. ( a faulty flow switch, ntc or heater can also cause this, but not very probable ).
+The error likely lye`s within`the electronic timer/control, specifically the heater relay solder joint. ( a faulty flow switch, ntc or heater can also cause this, but not very probable ).

-This is why it runs really long/forever unless you "stop" it or by pressing the two buttons for "cancel".
+This is why it runs really long/forever, display`s "1" unless you "stop" it or by pressing the two buttons for "cancel".

 To repair your unit It will require you to remove the control from the unit and then remove the control from it`s plastic housing and look for a burnt solder contact on the printed circuit board.